-Varna is one of the oldest cities in the world.
-It is located on the Black Sea and is becoming more and more attractive for tourists.
+Varna is one of the oldest cities in the world and is the Black Sea capital of Bulgaria.
 There is an airport and many low-cost airlines provide direct flights to Varna, especially in the summer.
 To make it easy, I selected 20 interesting attractions to visit in Varna and the region.
 As a bonus, I listed a few amazing places to eat and taste the local cuisine.

 How to get from Sofia to Varna?